Troubleshooting the databases

 PostgreSQL buffer memory causes installation to fail

-/var/log/pe-postgresql/pgstartup.logshows the error:
+/var/log/pe-postgresql/pgstartup.log) contains the following error:

 FATAL: could not create shared memory segment: No space left on device DETAIL: Failed system call was shmget(key=5432001, size=34427584512,03600).

-On the master, set the
+On the primary server, set the

 shmmaxkernel setting to approximately 50% of the total RAM.

-shmallkernel setting to the quotient of the new
+shmallkernel setting, divide the value of the

-Set the new kernel settings:
+Set the new kernel settings by running:

 sysctl -w kernel.shmmax=<your shmmax calculation> sysctl -w kernel.shmall=<your shmall calculation>